OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 ```

 ---
 ## Finding Dependencies
+---

+If you choose to install or use dependencies in non-standard locations, you will need to configure the main MoonRay CMake build to tell it where they are.

 CMake has standard methods for locating the pre-built dependencies of a project.
-The default, without any additional settings, is usually to look in */usr/local* : */usr/local/include* for headers, */usr/local/lib* for libraries, */usr/local/bin* for executables, and so on.
+The default, without any additional settings, is normally to look in */usr/local* : */usr/local/include* for headers, */usr/local/lib* for libraries, */usr/local/bin* for executables, and so on.

 If CMake cannot find a dependency, you will usually see an error message like this: